zaiisao/Documentation/en/Recording/recording_cpp.md

 ## <a name="irecordingengineeventhandler"></a>IRecordingEngineEventHandler Class

-The IRecordingEngineEventHandler class provides the following callback functions for the recording engine:
+The IRecordingEngineEventHandler class provides the following callbacks for the recording engine:

 -   [An Error has Occurred During SDK Runtime (onError)](#onError)